eclipse/cloe/docs/usage/using-cloe-launch.rst

 .. rubric:: The ``--`` argument

-The ``--`` separates cloe-launch arguments and options from those that should be passed directly to cloe-engine.
+The ``--`` separates cloe-launch arguments and options from those that should be passed directly to conan or cloe-engine.
 If you want to see the cloe-engine help for example, you would need to run::

-    $ cloe-launch exec -P tests/default_profile.py -- --help
+    $ cloe-launch exec tests/default_profile.py -- --help

-If you omit the ``--`` part, then you will see cloe-launch help instead.
+If you omit the ``--`` part, the flag will be passed to ``conan install``.

 Shell Command
 ^^^^^^^^^^^^^